“There’s a great deal of history that you should know.” – Atrus (Riven)

 It’s been a long journey, not an overnight success.
 And we wouldn’t have it any other way.

-Cyan Worlds is located on the northern outskirts of Spokane, Washington, about 119 trillion miles from the nearest habitable planet.
+Cyan is located on the northern outskirts of Spokane, Washington, about 119 trillion miles from the nearest habitable planet.